Last updated: March 2026

 Frequently Asked Questions

-What if we can't afford a $20,000 bias audit?
+What if I can't afford a $20,000 bias audit as a small business?

 Do these laws apply to contractors and freelancers, or just employees?

-Disclaimer: This content is for informational purposes only and does not constitute legal advice.
+Legal Disclaimer: This content is for informational purposes only and is not legal advice.
 Employment laws vary by jurisdiction and change frequently.
-Consult a qualified employment attorney for guidance specific to your situation.
-EmployArmor provides compliance tools and resources but is not a law firm.
+Always consult with qualified legal counsel for advice specific to your situation.
+EmployArmor does not provide legal services or representation.